-We drive out of the desert camp and take the highway to Ibra, where we wander around the Wednesday Woman’s Souq being held in Ibra.
+We drive out of the desert camp and take the highway to Ibra, where we wander around the Wednesday Woman’s Souq.
 On the way back, we see the 400 year old town and fortifications of al-Mudayrib, where the buildings are made out of mud.

 Our tour leader Michele organizes a group photo in front of the sand dunes late this afternoon.
 We manage to find a camel to stand behind, and it behaves itself very nicely while we pose in the afternoon heat.
 I opt out of this evening’s 4×4 drive to the sand dunes at sunset, since I need some down time.

-We drive from Muscat along a new inland road to our lunch stop in Sur at an Indian restaurant.
-Our first stop is to see a large sink hole, where some people are swimming.
-The Bimmah Sinkhole is in Muntazah Hawit Najam Park.
+We drive from Muscat along a new inland road to our first stop to see a large sink hole, where some people are swimming – Bimmah Sinkhole is in Muntazah Hawit Najam Park.
 This otherwise sun parched area obviously has water below ground, since there is vegetation here and I even spot some birds.

 Our next stop is Wadi Tiwi, which is a lush river valley just a short distance from the coastline.
-The plantations and a string of emerald pools in the narrow valley are especially beautiful as we walk along the narrow road as it winds up the valley from village to village.
+The plantations and a string of emerald-coloured pools in the narrow valley are especially beautiful as we walk along the narrow road, which winds up the valley from village to village.

-We stop for lunch in the sleepy little town of Sur, located right on the coast.
-There is a wonderful view across Sur’s corniche, beach and fisherman’s boats to the nearby village of Ayjah, with its whitewashed houses and dhow-building yard.
+We stop for lunch in the sleepy little seaside town of Sur.
+There is a wonderful view across Sur’s corniche, beach and fisherman’s boats to the nearby village of Ayjah, with its whitewashed houses and dhow-building yard (see banner image above).

 Today we go on an early morning sunrise sand dune 4×4 adventure, and then again for sunset.
 Several vehicles get stuck in the sand, but eventually the drivers get them out either by towing, pushing, or rocking them.
 The morning sunrise is the most rewarding, since the light was just right, and our guide finds a relatively pristine location with no vehicle tracks or footprints visible.

-I found hanging out during the midday at the Liwa Hotel to be very enjoyable.
+I enjoyed hanging out during the midday at the Liwa Hotel.
 Several of us take advantage of the very nice pool at the hotel, which we have to ourselves.
-I have a nap in the afternoon, and then catch up with my journaling while drinking a cappuccino in the lobby bar.
+I have a nap in the afternoon, and then catch up with my journaling while drinking a cappuccino made in the lobby bar.

-The evening sunset is not very rewarding and it actually ends up being pretty stressful.
-The light is totally flat, and the wind is up causing sandstorm conditions.
-Our driver misses taking the correct track along one of the dunes, and we end up right on the edge of a big hole.
-I get out and climb in the soft sand to the top of a dune to watch, as do my two vehicle mates.
+The evening sand dune 4×4 adventure is not as rewarding as this morning, and it actually ends up being pretty stressful.
+The light at sunset is totally flat, and the wind is up causing sandstorm conditions.
+Our driver misses taking the correct track along one of the dunes, so our 4×4 ends up stopped, right on the edge of a big hole.
+I get out and climb uphill in the soft sand to the top of a dune to watch, as do my two vehicle mates.
 The expert is called, and drives the 4×4 out with pushers behind.
 Our guide Kais rides a snowboard down a sand dune, which is fun to watch!